redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 NAME                                                              NAME                          READY   STATUS    RESTARTS   AGE    IP           NODE           NOMINATED NODE   READINESS GATES tnfpartner-678db9858c-f9p4f   1/1     Running   0          142m   10.244.4.2   minikube-m05   <none>           <none>
 ```
-## Stop local-test-infra
+## Delete local-test-infra

-To tear down the local test cluster use the following command.
+To tear down the local test infrastruture from the cluster, use the following command.
 It may take some time to completely stop the PUT, CRD, OT, DP and TPP:

 ```shell-script
 make clean